 He’s home for the summer before starting grad school and lets me know that he’s always hungry!
 No wonder I’m hitting the market every other day!

-Tips for Making Hard Boiled Eggs
+How to Cook Hard Boiled Eggs

 - Use older eggs.
 They peel more easily than fresh eggs.
 After you purchase your eggs, don’t cook them for at least a week.

 - Try this Krups Egg Cooker.
 I found my eggs peeled more easily using this gizmo.

 - To make hard boiled eggs, place the eggs in a saucepan and fill with cool water to an inch over eggs.
 Bring water to a rolling boil, cover the pan with a lid and remove from heat.
 Set timer for 10 minutes.
 While waiting for the eggs to cook, fill a bowl with water and ice.
 Set aside.
 When the timer goes off, remove the eggs and place in ice water.
 After the eggs cool for a minute, crack the shells a bit as this will help the peeling process.